 Available on-demand (originally recorded September 25, 2019)

 Changes to Canadian patent law are coming into effect on October 30, 2019.
 This webinar will provide you with the knowledge to prepare for how the changes will impact your current patent applications, as well as future applications.

 Presented by Christine Wong and Charles Boulakia, this webinar plus Q&A session discusses:

 - Impact on transitional cases – How your current applications/patents are affected

 - Revisiting your patent strategy – What are new pitfalls?
 What will be more forgiving?

-To register for this complimentary webinar: Click here
+To view the on-demand webinar: Click here

 13 Changes and Counting: Changes to Canada’s Patent Regime in 2019